marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

  Which probably not really related with my situation.
 There is anyway was delay between this commands.

+ And most likely "ssh"-scripts launched anyway (like "re-launch" work - if the boot there with delay).

  System launched and there is anyway was a lot of mistakes with ssh-cmd-line action (not sure what it was there).

  I decided to check more with system "UI".
 Re-check Firewall rules, re-check folders.